twop/twopennycode.com/src/content/why-reduce-matters/index.md

 ### Intro

 When I started to learn "Redux" I was very confused what "reducer" actually meant.
-I knew that there is an `Array` method called `reduce` that accepts a function with a similar signature.
-In this post I will try to step back and talk about what I discovered in the process.
+I knew that there is an `Array` method called `reduce` that accepts a function with a similar signature, but not much else.
+In this post I will try to share what I discovered.

 Disclaimer: I'm not an expert in Functional Programming, so whatever I say is just my attempt to digest it myself.